alexconst/alexconst.github.io/technical/vagrant.md

 config.vm.hostname = "vagrant-devbox"

 # set text to be shown after 'vagrant up'
-config.vm.post_up_message = "This text can be useful for detailing instructions how to access the development environment.
-More at https://site.web"
+# this text can be useful for detailing instructions how to access the development environment
+config.vm.post_up_message = "A Vagrant tutorial can be found at http://alexconst.github.io/"

 # configure shared folders (1st host, 2nd guest)
 config.vm.synced_folder "$HOME/share_vagrant", "/vagrant"